 - Uphold our school's Catholic values through sport at all times. - Applaud the performance of both teams. - Acknowledge the efforts of the officials and be positive towards them. - Let the players play their game, not your game. - Praise effort and results. - Set an example for the players. - Use appropriate and acceptable language. - Encourage all participants to play within the rules of the game. - Display self-control on the side-line. - Show appreciation to coaches and officials who facilitate the game. - Remember young people play sport for their satisfaction not yours.

-SPORTS UNIFORM: WHICH UNIFORM TO WEAR (please refer to the following images)
+SPORTS UNIFORM: WHICH UNIFORM TO WEAR

 MULTI SPORTS OPTIONAL OUTERWEAR

 Tapered Track Bottom